elliothha/mcmc-sampling-algos/README.md

 *[3/15/24 Update] Uploaded notebooks for random-walk MH and MALA*

-This repo contains implementations for various MCMC sampling algorithms.
+This repo contains implementations for various MCMC sampling algorithms purely intended for educational purposes.

 by **Elliot H Ha**.
 Duke University